Krivik/KrivikRepository/README.md

     npm i node-red-contrib-unipi

 ## Usage

 #### Basic information
-Once you installed `node-red-contrib-unipi` into your Node-RED you have two nodes for use.
+Once one installed `node-red-contrib-unipi` into Node-RED there are two nodes for use.

    - **UniPi input** node - primary a filter for UniPi data which are get from the relevant websocket.
 Helps to easily access the needed data and work with them throw the flow/s.
    - **UniPi output** node - primary helps to see the ***all*** data by the request, ***filter*** the choosen data or to ***set*** the features *relay*, *digital output* and *led* -> to switch ON/OFF or set *analog output* to desired value.
 #### Preparation
+Once one has already bought the UniPi device make oneself sure that the <a href="https://www.unipi.technology/cs/content/evok-18">EVOK</a> is installed on one's device.

+Once one has ***UniPi Control Panel*** (which is the enviroment of the EVOK utility in your browser) active then the first needed step is done.
+Copy the adress from the console (the form is e.g. *78.230.110.45:8080*) and paste it to the websocket node in form ws://[adress of the UniPi device]/ws (with the previous example of the adress it looks like: ws://78.230.110.45:8080/ws) and set the websocket node as ***connect to***.